 PGE is subject to legal, regulatory, and environmental proceedings, investigations, and claims that arise from time to time in the ordinary course of its business.
-The Company records accruals for such matters when it is probable that a liability will be incurred and the amount of loss can be reasonably estimated.
+The Company records an accrual for such matters when it becomes probable that a loss has occurred and the amount of loss can be reasonably estimated.